+What you need to bring depends on the trip you have chosen and the countries or regions you are planning to visit.
 We suggest that you pack as lightly as possible as your are expected to carry your own luggage.
 As a rule we try not to have to walk more than 15-20 mintues with your bags which is why we recommend keeping the weight of your bags between 10-15kg/22-30lb.
+Suitcases are not recommended for G Adventures trips!
 Most travellers carry a backpack or rolling bag of small to medium size (no XXL ones please!) as they need to fit under the beds when travelling on sleeper trains.
 You will also need a day pack/bag to carry water, cameras and other electronics like ipods and mobile phones.

 Do not bring any knives or swords into China (gifts or otherwise).
 If they do make it into the country, they will not be permitted on trains.
 If you purchase a knife or sword while travelling elsewhere before arriving in China your best option is to post/mail it home before entering the country as no post/mail companies in China will accept it as a parcel.

 Health & Safety:

 • Pen (Please bring your own pen for filling out documents.)

 • Rubber gloves

 Laundry facilities are offered by some of our hotels for a charge.
 There will be times when you may want to or have to do your own laundry so we suggest you bring non-polluting/biodegradable soap.

 - Please be advised that if you have recently travelled to Turkey, or you are a Turkish citizen, it is possible that your Chinese visa will not be approved.
 Please contact your local embassy for further information. **